MinBZK/ai-validation/docs/Projects/TAD/reporting_standard.md

         2. `name` (REQUIRED, string).
 A descriptive name of the metric.
 For example "false positive rate" is not a descriptive name, but "training false positive rate w.r.t class x" is.
         3. `dtype` (REQUIRED, string).
 The data type of the metric, for example `float`.
-        4. `value` (REQUIRED, float).
+        4. `value` (REQUIRED, string).
 The value of the metric.
-        5. `class` (OPTIONAL, string/int/float/bool).
-Some metrics (such as false positive rate for multiclass classification) depend on a specific output class.
-In this field the output class can be specified.
-It must only be set for metrics for which it makes sense.
-        6. `labels` (list).
-Metrics can be computed for example on subgroups of specific features.
+        5. `labels` (list).
+This field allows to store meta information about a metric.
+For example, metrics can be computed for example on subgroups of specific features.
-        For example one can compute the accuracy for examples where the feature "gender" is set to "male".
+        For example, one can compute the accuracy for examples where the feature "gender" is set to "male".
         There can be multiple subgroups, which means that the metric is computed on the intersection of those subgroups.
-        For each subgroup the following fields are present.
+        There can be multiple labels.
+For each label the following fields are present.

             1. `name` (OPTIONAL, string).
 The name of the feature.
 For example: "gender".
             2. `type` (OPTIONAL, string).
+The type of the label.
+Can for example be set to "feature" or "output_class".
+            If `name` is set, this field is REQUIRED.
+            3. `dtype` (OPTIONAL, string).
 The datatype of the feature, for example `float`.
-If `name` is set, this field must be set as well.
+If `name` is set, this field is REQUIRED.
-            3. `value` (OPTIONAL, string).
+            4. `value` (OPTIONAL, string).
 The value of the feature.
-If `name` is set, this field must be set as wel.
+If `name` is set, this field is REQUIRED.
             For example: "male".

     4. `measurements`.